kstpr/Intern-training/B3_ListsIntro.md

 # Lists, intents, webviews

 Build a simple app that shows a list of all planets (picture and name).
+Add Pluto if you feel it was not fair to denounce it as a planet :).

 On the first screen (activity) you need a [RecyclerView](https://developer.android.com/guide/topics/ui/layout/recyclerview.html).
 The RecyclerView is a modern equivalent of the ListView which has several benefits.
 The price is use difficulty.
 Ignore the following tip and don't use fragments yet:

-_Tip: Start with some template code in Android Studio by clicking File > New > Fragment > Fragment (List).
-Then simply add the fragment to your activity layout._
+> Tip: Start with some template code in Android Studio by clicking File > New > Fragment > Fragment (List).
+> Then simply add the fragment to your activity layout._

 You may read the _Enable list-item selection_ section if you want.